 - is signed by ten or more persons

-- contains the names and addresses of the individual signatories.
+- contains the name and contact details of the Principal Petitioner

 How to complete a petition